noahkrem/OS-Kernel-Sim/README.md

 Procinfo (I) - Dump complete state information of process to screen.

 Totalinfo (T) - Display all process queues and their contents.

+## Other Info

+Note that the above commands must be in upper case.
+Each command consists of a single character, and if other information is needed, the program will prompt the user.

+To run this code, make the executable using the "make" command.
+Then, execute "./sim" at the command line.